developerforce/troubleshoot-lwc/README.md

 ## View the Solutions App

-1. In your Playground, In App Launcher, search for `sol`.
+1. In your Trailhead Playground, in App Launcher, search for `sol`.
 2. Select **Solutions**.